semagrow/kobe/docs/extend/add_dataset_server.md

   executed only once.
 * A docker image that starts the dataset server and exposes its SPARQL endpoint.

-The environment variables are initialized by the Kobe operator according to the specification of the benchmark to be executed.
-Moreover, the shared volumes are managed through the Kobe operator too (ref. [here](https://github.com/semagrow/kobe/tree/devel/operator/docs/storage.md) for details about the shared storage of Kobe).
+The environment variables are initialized by the KOBE operator according to the specification of the benchmark to be executed.
+Moreover, the shared volumes are managed through the KOBE operator too (ref. [here](https://github.com/semagrow/kobe/tree/devel/operator/docs/storage.md) for details about the shared storage of KOBE).

 > In the bechmark walkthrough, we
 > [suggest](../use/create_benchmark.md#step-1-prepare-your-dataset-dumps) that the